ankita34359/Complete-JavaScript/09_Lecture: while and do-while loops/09_Notes.md

 - The code inside the do block runs first.
 - The condition is then checked.
 - If the condition is true, the loop continues.
 If false, the loop stops.

+### Key Difference Between while and do-while

+- The while loop checks the condition first and may not execute the code block if the condition is false.
+- The do-while loop guarantees that the code block will execute at least once, even if the condition is false.